 The two main operators are Poseidon and Elisabet Cruises, who run a selection of day trips.
 Some of the most popular are to Mamma Mia locations* around Skopelos, including the famous hilltop Agios Ioannis church (though make sure you really like ABBA as you’ll hear a lot!).
 Or a boat trip to Skopelos and Alonissos*, with time on each island.

-Trips normally run several times a week, departing the Old Port in Skiathos Town.
-You can also hire your own boat and explore Skiathos’ coastline, visit Lalaria Beach and Kastro, or head across to Tsougrias island or Skopelos.
+Trips normally run several times a week, departing from the Old Port in Skiathos Town.
+You can also hire a boat and explore Skiathos’ coastline, visit Lalaria Beach and Kastro, or head across to Tsougrias island or Skopelos.
 Boats can be hired from local owners through SamBoat,* either for self-drive or with a skipper to show you the best spots.

 Visit Evangelistria Monastery